daniellerch/daniellerch.github.io/stego/intro/faq-en.md

 Both errors matter.
 A very aggressive detector may produce many false positives, whereas a very conservative detector may allow too many false negatives.

+## What are ROC and AUC?

+The **ROC** curve shows the relationship between the true positive rate and the false positive rate as the decision threshold of a detector changes.
+It is useful because it shows how the detector behaves at different operating points.

+The **AUC** is the area under the ROC curve.
+An AUC close to 1 indicates good separation between covers and stegos; an AUC close to 0.5 indicates performance similar to random guessing.

+## What is the difference between accuracy and balanced accuracy?

+**Accuracy** measures the overall percentage of correct decisions made by a detector.
+It can be misleading when the classes are imbalanced, for example when there are many more cover images than stego images.

+**Balanced accuracy** measures performance while giving both classes a more equal weight.
+In steganalysis, it is often more informative when the number of covers and stegos is not similar.

+## What is payload estimation?

+Payload estimation tries to estimate how much information has been hidden in a stego file.
+It is different from binary detection, where the goal is only to decide whether hidden information is present or not.

+Estimating the payload is harder because it requires relating the strength of statistical traces to the amount of embedded message.
+Even so, it can be useful for forensic analysis or for comparing the detectability of different methods.

+## What is multi-class steganalysis?

+Multi-class steganalysis tries to identify not only whether a file contains steganography, but also which method or family of methods may have been used.

+This problem is more complex than binary detection because different techniques can produce similar traces, and a detector trained on some methods may not recognize other methods that were not seen during training.

 ## What does low detectability mean?